Welkro/Seismic-Array-Analysis/README.md

 ## Challenges Encountered

-Accessing the complete dataset was time-consuming, and data retrieval through ObsPy proved inefficient.
-Due to time constraints, smaller chunks of data were used to manage the analysis effectively.
+Accessing the complete 49 days worth of data was time-consuming, and data retrieval through ObsPy proved inefficient.
+Due to time constraints, smaller chunks of data were used to manage the analysis.

 ## Conclusion